EricRohlfs/jetbot_wiki/3D-printing.md

 * Material used:  < 100 grams
 * Material cost:  ~ $2

-### Printers
+### Tested Printers

-We've tested that the following printers are able to print the JetBot chassis.
+We've tested that the following printers are able to print JetBot

 | Model | Cost | URL |
 |------------|------|---|
 | Monoprice Voxel | $320 | [Amazon](https://amzn.to/2GbUJ5Q) |
 | Ultimaker 2+ | $2500 | [Amazon](https://amzn.to/2t8UDU0) |

-### Filaments
+### Tested Filaments

 Based on our experience, we recommend using PLA filament when printing JetBot.
 Below is a collection of filaments that we have tested with the [Monoprice Voxel](https://amzn.to/2GbUJ5Q) 3D printer.